 From Plymouth station we walked down Armada Way to the town centre.
 As you might imagine, there are many references to Sir Francis Drake and his legendary – if not mythical – game of bowls while waiting for the Spanish Armada to come within striking distance.

 Plymouth suffered badly during WWII.
-Many buildings were destroyed and lives lost much of the centre was laid waste.
-Plymouth is proud of the determination with which it rose again from the ruins and all credit much be given to the townsfolk.
+Many buildings were destroyed and lives lost.
+Much of the centre was laid waste.
+Plymouth is proud of the determination with which it rose again from the ruins and all credit must be given to the townsfolk.
 I have to say, however, that much of this building is ugly.
 How anyone could have deliberately planned these bleak concrete structures and decorations devoid of artistic merit is beyond me.